kingscott/algoria/README.md

 # algoria
-:milky_way: An assortment of algorithms written in Maple
+:milky_way: An assortment of algorithms written in Rust.